open-contracting-archive/kingfisher-vagrant/docs/index.rst

 Hosted Kingfisher
 =================

 Kingfisher has been developed primarily for internal use by Open Contracting Partnership, and OCP maintains a hosted instance.
-If you work or OCP or are part of the OCDS Team, see the `Hosted Kingfisher`_ docs  for details of the server, and how to access it.
+If you work or OCP or are part of the OCDS Team, see `Hosted Kingfisher <https://ocdskingfisher.readthedocs.io/en/add-overview-dos/hosted.html>`_ for details of the server, and how to access it.

 Typical Uses of Kingfisher in the OCDS Helpdesk
 ===============================================